louiscklaw/louiscklaw.github.io/content/works/hk-data-search-board/index.md

 ---
-title: tradingview dashboard
+title: hk data search board
-description: To count the number of cars passing by images only.
+description: A personal page to help search APIs provided by hk government.
+Also trying using gatsby.
 date: '2019-05-02T19:47:09+02:00'
 jobDate: 2019